ywCN/weather-site/README.md

 - Note: This setup is always repeated and almost always identicial to this process.
 - Note: Delete original `export default` before the component/container class.

+## import
+- sometimes need to use {}, sometimes not
+  - TODO: find out when should use {}, when should not

-## Axios has a solo purpose which is making AJAX request.
+## Axios has a sole purpose which is making AJAX request.